-DrSue New Word “Chance” Dr. Sue, Inspiring Educator, and Tashawn X, Teen Basketball Star, Motivate You!
-One Minute Inspirational Video!
+DrSue New Word “Chance” Dr. Sue, Singer-Songwriter/Educator, and Tashawn X, Teen Basketball Star, Motivate You!
+One Minute Inspirational Videos!
 Positive Entertainment

 DrSue New Word Video Dr. Sue Host and Tashawn X, Teen Basketball Star, Inspire You to Take a Chance and Live Your Dream!